 J.D., University of Michigan

-Phone: 302.477.2143 Erin Daly is Professor of Law and the H. Albert Young Fellow in Constitutional Law at Widener's Delaware campus.
+Erin Daly is Interim Dean and Professor of Law at Widener Law Delaware.
 She received a B.A. from Wesleyan University in 1983, and a J.D. from University of Michigan in 1989, cum laude.

-She previously published Reconciliation in Divided Societies: Finding Common Ground, (co-authored with South African scholar Jeremy Sarkin) in the University of Pennsylvania Press’s Human Rights Series in 2006; a paperback edition was published in 2010.
-Read the Foreword by South African Archbishop Emeritus Desmond Mpilo Tutu (.pdf).
+, (co-authored with South African scholar Jeremy Sarkin) in the University of Pennsylvania Press’s Human Rights Series in 2006; a paperback edition was published in 2010.

-Professor Daly teaches in the areas of Constitutional Law, Comparative Constitutional Law, First Amendment, Administrative Law, and Human Rights.
+Dean Daly teaches in the areas of Constitutional Law, Comparative Constitutional Law, First Amendment, Administrative Law, and Human Rights.
 Selected Recent Publications

 - Dignity Rights: Courts, Constitutions, and the Worth of the Human Person (U. Penn 2012), with a Foreword by Aharon Barak, former President of the Israeli Supreme Court.